NoahTidwell/readme-gen/README.md

 - [Additional Info](#additional-info)

 ## Description:
-Generate a professional README from the command line
+Generate a README using inputs from the Command Line

 ## Installation:
-Install Node JS and Inquirer NPM
+Clone the repo onto your local machine.
+Initiate question prompt with node index on the command line.
+Answer the questions and a README will be generated using the inputs from the user.

 ## Usage:
-Run the command line prompt questions to generate a professional README
+Use this application to generate a README for your project

 ## License:
 MIT